Are you thinking of moving to Oxfordshire?

-Oxfordshire is frequently considered to be one of the best top locations in the UK.
+The count of Oxfordshire is frequently considered to be one of the top locations to live in the UK.

 There are a variety of reasons that the county is so highly regarded.

-If you have decided to move to one of the best Oxfordshire towns, you will surely be aware of the reasons the county is great.
+If you have decided to move to one of Oxfordshire’s many historical and desirable towns, you will surely be aware of the reasons the county is great.

 So, you have made the choice to move to Oxfordshire.